Stollwerck: From the Post Second World War period to the present

-In 1998 Stollwerck acquired Sarotti from Nestlé.

 In 2001 Hans Imhoff retired and Stollwerck sold its Eastern European subsidiaries to Kraft Foods.

-In 2002 Stollwerck was sold to Barry Callebaut AG, the world's largest chocolate company, who bought back its public shares and ceased production at the parent factory in Cologne, just leaving administrative functions there.
+In 2002 Stollwerck was sold to Barry Callebaut AG, the world's largest chocolate company, which is majority owned by the Jacobs family.
+Barry Callebaut then bought back its public shares and ceased production at the parent factory in Cologne, just leaving administrative functions there.

+In 2006, Barry Callebaut's management ended its collaboration with the Imhoff-Stollwerck chocolate museum and Lindt & Sprüngli became the museum's new partner.
+The museum's name was changed to Imhoff chocolate museum and many Stollwerck exhibits were removed.

-In 2011 Barry Callebaut sold Stollwerck to the Baronie Group of Veurne, Belgium.
+In October 2011 Barry Callebaut sold Stollwerck to the Baronie Group of Veurne, Belgium.
 At that time, Stollwerck had five factories in Belgium, Germany and Switzerland; it employed 1700 staff and its annual production was around 100,000 tonnes of chocolate.
+In 2016, after 177 years, the remaining parts of the company were moved from Cologne to Norderstedt.